antoniszczepanik/toygrad/doc/report.md

 to the last layer the "output".
 This is our resulting signal.
 Depending on the task they may be one or many output neurons.
-Interpretation of network result will also be dependent on the task - the results may be probabilities, estimates, etc.
+Interpretation of network result will also be dependent on the task - the results may be probabilities, or real values, with any number of output signals.

 At each neuron it's input signals are multiplied by given connections weight, the bias is added and later the activation function is applied.

-Initially weights and biases are initalized randomly from (0, 1) uniform distribution.
+Initially weights and biases are initalized randomly from $(0, 1)$ uniform distribution.
 This however makes our network draw random conclusions as well.
 We need a way to indroduce updates to weights and biases to allow our network to "learn".